nastanford/SynFilter/README.md

 1) Download the desired filter

-2) Extract the PoD.cfg, PoD.dll and PoD.run files into the folder that contains your PoD DiabloII.exe
+2) Extract the PoD.cfg, PoD.dll and PoD.run files into the folder that contains Path of Diablo's _DiabloII.exe_

 3) Launch Diablo II

-4) Run the PoD Injector

-5) Inject the program into the Diablo II client

-6) Enjoy!
+4) Enjoy!

 --------------------------